Chuppah: History and legal aspects

-The word chuppah appears in the Hebrew Bible (e.g., Joel 2:16; Psalms 19:5).
-Abraham P. Bloch states that the connection between the term chuppah and the wedding ceremony 'can be traced to the Bible'; however, 'the physical appearance of the chuppah and its religious significance have undergone many changes since then'.
+The word chuppah appears in the Hebrew Bible, for example in Joel 2:16 and Psalms 19:5.
+Abraham P. Bloch states that the connection between the term chuppah and the wedding ceremony "can be traced to the Bible"; however, "the physical appearance of the chuppah and its religious significance have undergone many changes since then".

-There were for centuries regional differences in what constituted a 'huppah'.
+There were for centuries regional differences in what constituted a huppah.
 Indeed, Solomon Freehof finds that the wedding canopy was unknown before the 16th century.
-Alfred J. Kolatch notes that it was during the Middle Ages that the 'chupa ... in use today' became customary.
-Daniel Sperber notes that for many communities prior to the 16th century, the huppah consisted of a veil worn by the bride.
+Alfred J. Kolatch notes that it was during the Middle Ages that the "chupa ... in use today" became customary.
+Daniel Sperber notes that for many communities before the 16th century, the huppah consisted of a veil worn by the bride.
 In others, it was a cloth spread over the shoulders of the bride and groom.

 Numerous illustrations of Jewish weddings in medieval Europe, North Africa and Italy show no evidence of a huppah as it is known today.
-Moses Isserles (1520–1572) notes that the portable marriage canopy was widely adopted by Ashkenazi Jews (as a symbol of the chamber within which marriages originally took place) in the generation before he composed his commentary to the Shulchan Aruch.
+Moses Isserles (1520–1572) notes that the portable marriage canopy was widely adopted by Ashkenazi Jews as a symbol of the chamber within which marriages originally took place in the generation before he composed his commentary to the Shulchan Aruch.

 In Biblical times, a couple consummated their marriage in a room or tent.
 In Talmudic times, the room where the marriage was consummated was called the chuppah.
 There is however a reference of a wedding canopy in the Babylonian Talmud, Gittin 57a: "It was the custom when a boy was born to plant a cedar tree and when a girl was born to plant a pine tree, and when they married, the tree was cut down and a canopy made of the branches".